wkumari/draft-wkumari-rfc8110-to-ieee/draft-wkumari-rfc8110-to-ieee.md

 unauthenticated clients to connect to a network using encrypted traffic.
 This document transfers the ongoing maintenance and further development of the protocol to the IEEE 802.11 Working Group.

-This documents updates RFC8110 by noting that future work on the protocol described in RFC8110 will occur in the IEEE 802.11 Working Group.
+This document updates RFC8110 by noting that future work on the protocol described in RFC8110 will occur in the IEEE 802.11 Working Group.

 --- middle